localpreservation/community/_guides/05-coalition.md

 Even though a coalition agrees upon a common communications message, advocacy materials can still be targeted to reach specific audiences or geographic areas.

- The Landmark Society of Utica, a member of the Preservation League of New York State’s coalition, prepared a fact sheet that describes how expanding the current state rehabilitation tax credit would help renovate the 1928 Stanley Theater.
+ The [Landmark Society of Greater Utica](http://uticalandmarks.org/), a member of the Preservation League of New York State’s coalition, prepared a fact sheet that describes how expanding the current state rehabilitation tax credit would help renovate the 1928 Stanley Theater.
 In addition to showing the location of the historic building on a map, the fact sheet also includes the names of the state assemblymen and senator representing the neighborhood where the theater is located.
 Courtesy of Preservation League of New York State.